-“Wow, man, just to see Lallybroch has made this trip worthwhile.
-I feel like I’ve time traveled to be here,” Gary Glendunning said to Hamish while wiping a tear from his cheek.
+“Wow, man, just to see Lallybroch makes this trip worthwhile.
+I feel like I’ve time traveled to be here,” Gary Glendunning says to Hamish while wiping a tear from his cheek.
 “The only regret is that Jamie wasn't at home when we visited.”

-“I was half expecting Jamie, Claire and Murtagh to come out to greet me,” added Gladys.
+“I was half expecting Jamie, Claire and Murtagh to come out to greet me,” adds Gladys.

 “There was a big lump in my throat as we walked up to Lallybroch.
-I can't explain the feeling - it was chill inducing – just like I was back in those exciting times alongside Jamie and Claire.”
-Skye eulogised as tears rolled down his chubby red cheeks.
+I can't explain the feeling - it was chill inducing – just like I was back in those exciting times alongside Jamie and Claire,” Skye eulogises as tears roll down his chubby red cheeks.

-The Fraser-Knoblocks were hugging each other with tears of joy wetting their cheeks, “I cant believe that we are actually here at Lallybroch.
-Its more than a dream come true!” sobbed Claire.
-“I love you ‘Claire,’” gushed ‘Jamie’.
+The Fraser-Knoblocks are hugging each other with tears of joy wetting their cheeks, “I cant believe that we are actually here at Lallybroch.
+Its more than a dream come true!” sobs Claire.
+“I love you ‘Claire,’” gushes ‘Jamie’.
 “Our life together is now complete.”

-Hamish let the group meditate and perambulate around the old castle for half an hour, but only too soon he had to call them back to the bus.
+Hamish lets the group meditate and perambulate around the old castle for half an hour, but only too soon he has to call them back to the bus.

-“Please just leave us here,” pleaded the Fraser-Knoblocks..
+“Please just leave us here,” plead the Fraser-Knoblocks..